Navein19/AI-Doctor-Medico-Chatbot-/README.md

 # AI-Doctor-Medico-Chatbot-
-This medico chatbot act as your personal doctor and suggest u for the remedies and medicine to be taken while to face bad health conditions.
+This medico chatbot act as your personal doctor and suggest u for the remedies and medicine to be taken while facing bad health conditions.

 This application is built using tflearn librarya and NLTK packages.
 TFlearn is a modular and transparent deep learning library built on top of Tensorflow. ...